MarianVJ/priceComparatorBackend/Readme.md

 ## Future Improvements ()

-- Refactor the duplicated code from class.
-DynamicPriceHistoryRepositoryImpl.
-The each of the 2 queryes has almost the same logic, id varies just the way data is filtered by category or by brand.
+- Refactor the duplicated code from the class DynamicPriceHistoryRepositoryImpl.
+Each of the two queries has almost the same logic; the only difference is how data is filtered — by category or by brand.

 - Write more unit tests.

-- Possible there would be a way for redesgning/refactor the way data is stored , the tables design- in order to have less verbouse queries - with the trade-off for a little bit more memory usage
+- Possibly, consider redesigning/refactoring the way data is stored (i.e. the table design), in order to have less verbose queries — with the trade-off of slightly increased memory usage.

-- Extend the database for better variety of products , shops and period of time.
+- Extend the database to include a greater variety of products, shops, and a longer time period of price variations.